-Literature & Research Libaray:
+Literature & Research Library:

 Foundations of Thinking Across the Curriculum

-Social Learning Theory
+Social Learning Theory ~ Albert Bandura

 Learning occurs through collaboration, dialogue, and guided support.
 Disciplinary thinking develops when students engage in discussion and shared inquiry.

-Self-Determination Theory (Ryan & Deci)
+Self-Determination Theory ~ Ryan & Deci

 Autonomy, competence, and relatedness drive motivation.
 Inquiry cycles foster belonging and identity, strengthening deep learning.

-Emotion & the Brain (Immordino-Yang)
+Emotion & the Brain ~ Immordino-Yang

 Emotion and cognition are intertwined.
 When students feel safe and engaged, neural pathways for learning strengthen.

-Writing to Learn (Graham & Hebert)
+Writing to Learn ~ Graham & Hebert

 Writing improves reading comprehension and deepens conceptual understanding.
 Literacy becomes a tool for thinking across subjects.

-Integrated STEM (Roehrig et al.)
+Integrated STEM ~ Roehrig et al.

 Interdisciplinary learning strengthens problem-solving and cognitive flexibility.